 There are changing facilities in the toilets upstairs in Union House, which are pushchair accessible using the lift.
 There are also changing facilities in the toilets near Vista, on the Square

 Stay and Play

 From January 2017, you can come along to the SU’s own “Stay and Play “ session for all students with children 0-5.
 You (and/or your partner) can bring your little one along for an hour or two of play and have the opportunity to network over a cuppa with others who are combining parenthood with study.
 An SU officer will be there at every session to answer questions (and make the tea if your hands are full!) and once a month an Advice Worker from advice|su will be there to offer advice and support on anything you’d like to talk about.

-Sessions run from 1-3 on alternate Wednesdays in the Nap Nook in Union house, starting on 11 January.
+Sessions run from 1-3 on alternate Wednesdays in the Nap Nook in Union house.
 No need to book but out of term time, check ahead that the session is running.

 For more details keep an eye on the SU website, Facebook and Twitter